Targeting of political opponents and civil society under the second Trump administration: Persecutions of political opponents

-On the evening of September 21, 2025, Trump posted multiple messages on his Truth Social account encouraging and directing Pam Bondi to prosecute his political opponents, specifically calling out Sen. Adam Schiff, former FBI Director James Comey and New York Attorney General Letitia James.
+On the evening of September 21, 2025, Trump posted multiple messages on his Truth Social account encouraging and directing Pam Bondi to prosecute his political opponents, specifically calling out Senator Adam Schiff, former FBI Director James Comey, and New York Attorney General Letitia James.
 Trump stated the lack of prosecutions was "killing our reputation and credibility".
 The majority of the posts involved criticizing Erik Siebert, a Justice Department official who reportedly stated there was not enough evidence to launch a prosecution against Letitia James, appearing to confirm reports of such comments.
 He also said he would promote Lindsey Halligan, his personal aide with no prosecutorial experience with taking on the case.
 Politico described the response as a "remarkable public message to the nation's top law enforcement officer, linking his personal grievances over his own criminal prosecutions and congressional impeachments to a potential decision by federal prosecutors to level criminal charges against his adversaries."
 On September 25, Halligan charged Comey five days before the statute of limitations expired.
 The New York Times described the prosecution as a dramatic expansion of presidential power that could chill public dissent, a result of an emboldened Trump from his Supreme Court immunity ruling, and that it "could well go down as a moment when a fundamental democratic norm — that justice is dispensed without regard to political or personal agendas — was cast aside in a dangerous way".
 On November 5, Judge William Fitzpatrick berated prosecutors' handling of the Comey case, stating they had taken an "indict first, investigate second" approach.

 On October 15, while in front of AG Pam Bondi, Deputy Todd Blanche, and FBI Director Kash Patel in the Oval Office, Trump called on further prosecutions into Jack Smith, the special counsel who brought two criminal indictments against him; Andrew Weissmann, a former F.B.I. official who was involved in investigations into Russian interference in the 2016 United States elections; and Lisa Monaco, the deputy attorney general under President Joe Biden.
 Trump stated: "Deranged Jack Smith, in my opinion, is a criminal.
 His interviewer was Weissmann — I hope they're going to look into Weissmann, too — Weissmann's a bad guy.
 And he had somebody, Lisa, who was his puppet, worked in the office, really, as the top person.
 I think she should be looked at very strongly."